-This Recovery Month webcast, which launched on June 7, 2017, will address the behavioral health needs relevant for rural and frontier communities, share innovative approaches to addressing them in remote areas, and review the challenges faced when attempting to reduce the treatment gap for rural and frontier residents.
-It will also address the special considerations of Native American/American Indian communities living in rural areas.
+Webcast addresses the behavioral health needs relevant for rural and frontier communities, share innovative approaches to addressing them in remote areas, and review the challenges faced when attempting to reduce the treatment gap for rural and frontier residents.
+It also addresses special considerations of Native American/American Indian communities living in rural areas.

 Webcase explores best practices and methods for overcoming barriers to connect clients with culturally responsive treatment and recovery services.

 TAP 33: Systems-Level Implementation of Screening, Brief Intervention, and Referral to Treatment (SBIRT)

-Substance Abuse and Mental Health Services Administration (SAMHSA) Technical Assistance Publication Series, May 2013, about SBIRT services implementation, covering challenges, barriers, cost, and sustainability.
+SAMHSA Technical Assistance Publication Series manual about SBIRT services implementation, covering challenges, barriers, cost, and sustainability.